fstagni/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/data_logging_system.rst

 .. code-block:: python

-  @DataLoggingDecorator( getActionArgsFunction = 'ExecuteSE', attributesToGet = {'methodName' : 'methodName', 'targetSE' : 'name' },className = 'StorageElement', methods_to_log = dataLoggingMethodsToLog )
+  @DataLoggingDecorator( getActionArgsFunction = 'ExecuteSE', attributesToGet = {'methodName' : 'methodName', 'targetSE' : 'name' },
+        className = 'StorageElement', methods_to_log = dataLoggingMethodsToLog )
   def __executeMethod( self, lfn, *args, **kwargs ):

 Future features
 ---------------

 If there is no case for the method you want to decorate, it is possible to add new features.
 All arguments passed to the decorator shall be nominated.
 The function to extract argument shall started by 'extractArgs'.
-In the decoration, you just need to pass what is after  'extractArgs' in the name of the function.
+In the decoration, you just need to pass what is after  'extractArgs' in the name of the function to the "getActionArgsFunction" argument.